JPMorgan BetaBuilders US Mid Cap Eq ETF BBMC

 Performance

-Over the past year, it trailed the category index, the Russell Midcap Index, by an annualized 63 basis points, but outperformed its average peer by 21 basis points.
-And more importantly, when looking across a longer horizon, the strategy fell behind the index.
-On a three-year basis, it trailed the index by an annualized 2.7 percentage points.
+Narrowing in on the past two-year period, it trailed the category index, the Russell Midcap Index, by an annualized 1.4 percentage points, and underperformed its average peer by 1.4 percentage points.
+And more importantly, when extended to a longer time frame, the strategy fell behind the index.
+On a four-year basis, it trailed the index by an annualized 95 basis points.

-When risk is properly accounted for, the strategy is not any more compelling.
+Even when adjusting for risk, the fund is not favorable.
 The share class trailed the index with a lower Sharpe ratio, a measure of risk-adjusted returns, over the trailing three-year period.
 This subpar risk-adjusted performance has not resulted in higher volatility, as measured by their standard deviation, which is close to the benchmark.
 Finally, the share class proved itself ineffective as it was unable to generate alpha, over the same period, against the category group index: a benchmark that encapsulates the performance of the broader asset class.

 Published on